another2020githubuser/thepyphone/README.md

 ## About Me
 I am a solo founder, a 25 year veteran of the software industry and a passionate digital privacy advocate. <br />
-I am a full time Linux user.
-I do not use Microsoft or Apple products.
+I use Linux exclusively.
+I do not use Windows or OSX.

 ## Intended Audience
 Ethical software professionals with Raspberry Pi, Linux, Bash and Python 3 experience. <br />